karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Prayers**

-The priest may perform prayers equal to 4 + the priestís level every day.
+The priest may perform prayers equal to 4 + the priest‚Äôs level every day.

 **Level 2**